LoneWandererProductions/MemoryPrototype/README.md

 - Does not manage C# objects directly — only unmanaged memory blocks.
 - No garbage collection integration.
 - No automatic bounds checking — accessing memory via MemoryHandle is safe in most cases (untested) only if used through the provided API correctly.
-- Designed for low-level experimentation, not production reliability.

-Designed for low-level control, not high-level safety.
+- Designed for low-level experimentation, not high-level safety.

 ---

 ## ✨ Features